jjangga0214/ts-yarn-lerna-boilerplate/README.md

 By `ts-jest/utils`, Jest respects **Path Mapping** automatically by reading `tsconfig.json` and `moduleNameMapper`(in `jest.config.js`), which are, in this repo, already configured.
 See how `moduleNameMapper` is handeled in `jest.config.js` and refer to [docs](https://kulshekhar.github.io/ts-jest/user/config/#paths-mapping) for more details.

-To use it, follow the steps below.
+To use `ts-jest`, follow the steps below.

 **jest.config.js**: